Why do I keep getting the 'LEADS' message on my pelvic floor exerciser?

-There are 2 main reasons why you may be getting the ‘LEADS’ message on your control unit:
+There are two main reasons why you may be getting the ‘LEADS’ message on your control unit:

 1. Fault in the lead wires or probe connections